Acta Limnologica Brasiliensia

 Abstract

-The concise abstract (250-300 words) should be structured and itemized into the following topics: aim, methods, major results, and conclusions.
+The concise abstract (250-300 words) should be structured and itemized into the following topics: aim, methods, results, and conclusions.
 The topics should be highlighted in bold.
 Abstracts should be written in English and Portuguese.
 Four to five keywords (also in English and Portuguese) should be supplied and should be distinct from those used in the title.

 Tables and Figures